STAFF and HONORARY RESEARCH FELLOWS

 Trained in India and the UK, she enjoys working in both Europe and Asia, combining the strengths of the two scientific cultures.
 She is committed to using science to promote and facilitate conservation and to using outreach and communication to explain the importance of biodiversity conservation/ environmental protection to a new generation in Europe, Asia and worldwide.

 Hnin Witt Yee has worked as a consultant for the Harrison Institute since 2014.
-As Managing Director of the Yangon-based travel agency GeoDiscover Travel, she provides a vital link between the villagers and the tourism industry in the Institute’s community-based conservation project ‘Destination Ayeyarwady’.
+As Managing Director of the Yangon-based travel agency GeoDiscover Travel, she provided a vital link between the villagers and the tourism industry in the Institute’s community-based conservation project ‘Destination Ayeyarwady’.

-Hnin was an official member of the team who represented Myanmar at a recent regional conference in Lao PDR on ‘Methods and Strategies for Implementing Public Private Partnerships in the Tourism Sector’ for Southeast Asia.
+Hnin was an official member of the team who represented Myanmar at a regional conference in Lao PDR on ‘Methods and Strategies for Implementing Public Private Partnerships in the Tourism Sector’ for Southeast Asia.

 Dr Neil Furey is an honorary research fellow and has collaborated with the Institute since 2007.
 During this time, joint outputs have included the co-supervision of MSc and PhD students, the description of several bat species new to science, and a series of publications on the bat fauna of Southeast Asia, especially Cambodia and Vietnam.